How to Fit Guttering and Down Pipes

 fit guttering and downpipes step 4

 You can then mark the positions of the bracket’s fixing holes before fixing it into position using two screws.
-If your outlet is located somewhere in the middle of your facia, repeat this step at both ends.
+If your outlet is located somewhere in the middle of your fascia, repeat this step at both ends.

 Step 5

 Next, tie a string from the bracket to the outlet and pull it tight.
-Use a spirit level to check that the string runs slightly downhill from the facia bracket.
+Use a spirit level to check that the string runs slightly downhill from the fascia bracket.
 This should be roughly 3mm per metre to ensure a steady downward flow.

 fit guttering and downpipes step 5